Meta Explains The Best Astrophotography Tips For Beginner Photographers

 The PhotoPills App can assist you in the planning your night shots of the Moon, the Sun, The Milky Way and other Star Patterns.

 The PhotoPills App will tell you exactly where to stand, what direction to point, what time and date to shoot.
-Meta Highly Recommends the PhotoPills App, which sells for Under $10!
+Meta Highly Recommends the PhotoPills App!

 The Best Lenses for Astrophotography